Turkish PM condemns video of militant's body dragged by car

 "Our Interior Ministry ... will conduct a comprehensive investigation, not into the incident itself, but into the way in which this incident was reflected to the world," Davutoglu said.

-Security forces since Friday killed 22 PKK militants in clashes in the town of Silvan, which had been under a round-the-clock curfew until Monday and seized weapon stockpiles, the provincial governor in Diyarbakir said.

-Two soldiers were killed in separate attacks in Gaziantep and Osmaniye on Monday, the army said.

-Turkish warplanes on Monday bombed PKK targets identified by drones near the southeastern town of Semdinli, security sources said, with air and ground operations continuing and special forces being deployed by helicopter.

-More than 120 members of the security forces and hundreds of militants have been killed since July, leaving a three-year-old peace process in tatters and raising concern about the security of the parliamentary election.
+More than 120 members of the security forces and hundreds of militants have been killed since July, leaving a three-year-old peace process in tatters and raising concern about the security of a parliamentary election in November.

+The AKP will be seeking to regain the overall majority it lost in June elections, partly as a result of the success of the pro-Kurdish Peoples' Democratic Party (HDP) elected to parliament for the first time.

+Turkish fighter jets on Monday bombed PKK targets identified by drones near the southeastern town of Semdinli, security sources said, with air and ground operations continuing and special forces being deployed by helicopter.

 Video footage purporting to show the dead militant first appeared on social media.
 It showed a body in a red shirt and dark trousers, a rope around the neck, being dragged through darkened streets.
 Part of the video appeared to have been filmed from inside the vehicle.